NicoHood/GPGit/Readme.md

 * Sign every new git commit and tag.
 * Create signed compressed release archives.

-[GPGit](https://github.com/NicoHood/gpgit) is meant to bring GPG to everybody as easy as possible.
-It is not only a shell script that automates the process of creating new signed releases with GPG but also a step by step guide for you to understand the process with GPG and gives your further reading information.
+[GPGit](https://github.com/NicoHood/gpgit) is meant to bring GPG to the masses.
+It is not only a shell script that automates the process of creating new signed git releases with GPG but also comes with this step-by-step readme guide for learning how to use GPG.

 **Additional Information:**
 * https://github.com/NicoHood/gpgit